 “Music is an act of human expression.
 My role as an educator is to provide diverse opportunities for you to engage with that expression, in spaces that are safe and ultimately brave.
 These engagements will enable you to find paths toward a more authentic relationship with, and a deeper understanding of, the magic of music.”

-John Murphree joined the Conservatory in 2009, where he is an associate professor of core studies teaching music theory.
-He is a composer, instrument maker, and sound-installation artist.
+John Murphree joined the Conservatory in 2009.
+He is an instrument maker, theorist, performer, and composer.

-Murphree holds a B.M. in composition from Berklee College of Music and an M.M. in composition from Boston Conservatory, where his principal teacher was Andy Vores.
-He has participated in master classes with Simon Bainbridge and William Bolcom and welding and fabrication lessons with Boston Sculptors Gallery member Dennis Svoronos.
+Murphree holds a B.M. in composition from Berklee College of Music and an M.M. in composition from Boston Conservatory.
+He studied metal fabrication at the School of Museum of Fine Arts under Dennis Svoronos.

 - A series of musical coloring books dedicated to teaching the fundamentals of music theory through word-search style puzzles, connect-the-dot puzzles, and an invented form of musical Sudoku.

 - Development of an educational series devoted to using the evolution and individual composers’ use of musical forms in Western concert music as a foil for understanding diversity outside the world of music.

 - A critique of the ongoing tradition in music theory pedagogy to dissect and utilize musical excerpts without recognizing the unintended ill-effects that excerption might have on the source material, specifically to the cultural heritage of that source in some circumstances.
 This work may impact how music educators often misuse music for educational purposes.